Shavkat Mirziyoyev: Political career

 In 1990, Mirziyoyev was appointed a deputy of the Supreme council of the republic, where he served as a chairman of the Mandate commission.

 In 1992, he was appointed a governor (Hakim) of Mirzo Ulugbek District of Tashkent.
 In 1996-2001 worked as a hokim of Jizzakh Region, and 2001-2003 hokim of Samarqand Region, contributing to their social-economic development.
 He was nominated as prime minister by President Islam Karimov on 12 December 2003, and approved by the Uzbek parliament.
 He replaced Prime Minister Oʻtkir Sultonov.

 Mirziyoyev was appointed as the Prime Minister of the Republic of Uzbekistan in 2003 and subsequently re-approved three times (in 2005, 2010, and 2015) in his post by both Chambers of the Oliy Majlis.

 In his activities, Shavkat Mirziyoyev attached special significance to economic development on an industrial basis, improving the country's exporting potential, fundamentally transforming the agricultural sector, especially through the extensive advancement of farming enterprises, deep processing of agricultural products, providing food security for the nation, and guaranteeing the supply of goods to the population at reasonable prices.

 On September 8, 2016, following the death of Islam Karimov, based on a joint resolution of the Legislative Chamber (Lower House) and Senate of the Oliy Majlis of Uzbekistan adopted at a joint session, Mirziyoyev was temporarily assigned the duties and powers of the President of the Republic of Uzbekistan.

 In recognition of the many years of work in government, contribution to the country’s development, and improvement of the people’s welfare, Shavkat Mirziyoyev was awarded the Order “Mehnat shuhrati” (‘Glory of Labor’) and “Fidokorona xizmatlari uchun” (‘For Selfless Service’).

 On October 19, 2016, the Movement of Entrepreneurs and Businessmen - Liberal Democratic Party of Uzbekistan (UzLiDeP) nominated Mirziyoyev as the candidate for the presidential elections.

 Shavkat Mirziyoyev was elected President of the Republic of Uzbekistan with 88.61 percent of the vote based on the results of the presidential elections that took place on December 4, 2016, officially assuming the post on December 14, 2016.

-On October 24, 2021 Shavkat Mirziyoyev has been re-elected for a second five-year term, winning 80.1% votes.
-Following the constitutional reform, Mirziyoyev won an early presidential election on July 9, 2023 with 87,05% votes.
+On October 24, 2021 Shavkat Mirziyoyev has been re-elected for a second five-year term, winning 80.1% of the vote.
+Following the constitutional reform, Mirziyoyev won an early presidential election on July 9, 2023 with 87.05% of the vote.